allenai/vampire/README.md

 ## Download Data

 Download your dataset of interest, and make sure it is made up of json files, where each line of each file corresponds to a separate instance.
 Each line must contain a `text` field, and optionally a `label` field.

+In this tutorial we use the IMDB dataset uploaded to: `https://s3-us-west-2.amazonaws.com/allennlp/datasets/imdb/`

 ## Generate Splits
 Once you've downloaded your dataset to a directory, run `bin/generate_data.py` if you'd like to split the training data into development data or unlabeled data.
 The script will output your files to a specified output directory.
 The following command will hold out 5000 instances from the training data for the dev set: